Roman Catholic Archdiocese of Santa Severina

-The archdiocese of Santa Severina was a Roman Catholic ecclesiastical territory in Calabria, southern Italy, that existed until 1986.
-In that year it was united into the diocese of Crotone, forming the Archdiocese of Crotone-Santa Severina.
+The archdiocese of Santa Severina was a Roman Catholic ecclesiastical territory in Calabria, southern Italy, that existed until 1986, when it was united with the diocese of Crotone to form the Archdiocese of Crotone-Santa Severina.

 History

 Santa Severina (῾Αγία Σεβερίνη, Σεβεριάνη), built on a rocky precipice on the site of the ancient Siberena, became an important fortress of the Byzantines in their struggles with the Saracens.
 It is not known whether it was an episcopal see from the beginning of the Byzantine domination; When it became an archbishopric, probably in the tenth century, its suffragan sees were the Diocese of Orea, the Diocese of Acerenza, the Diocese of Gallipoli, the Diocese of Alessano and the Diocese of Castro.

 The Greek Rite disappeared from the diocese under the Normans, but was retained in the San Severina cathedral during a great part of the thirteenth century.
 The earliest known bishop was one Giovanni, but his date is uncertain.
 From 1096, when the name of Bishop Stefano is recorded, the list of prelates is uninterrupted.
 Among them were: